alessandrodeste/fitbit-tooloclock/README.md

 - [ ] reverse the side of the digital clock
 - [ ] Improve design and usability
 - [ ] Clean and style the code
-- [ ] bugfix: click & drag the buttons is not behaving as expected
 - [ ] Settings configuration (name, color, enable/disable, left handed version, disable daily reset)
 - [ ] Enable a second timezone (see [fitbit-dual-clockface](https://github.com/edinbb/fitbit-dual-clockface))
 - [ ] Mood tracker [?]